 The highest catastrophic loss in a single year so far was in 2016 when they amounted to $5.6 billion. $4.1 billion was caused by a single event, which was the Fort McMurray wildfire in Alberta that resulted in approximately 60,000 claims.
 The previous record of $3.6 billion was from 2013, with $2.9 billion being caused by flooding in Alberta and Toronto.

-While the insurance industry growth looks set to continue, there are some challenges facing the industry.
-These include shortage of staff and the increased number of catastrophic losses per year.
+While the insurance industry’s growth looks set to continue, there are some challenges facing the industry.
+These include a shortage of staff and an increased number of catastrophic losses per year.

 Frequently Asked Questions